vvck/simple-markdown/README.md

-# electron-vue
+# simple-markdown

-> a vue frame with electron
+> a simple markdown editor with electron

 ## Build Setup